 The World Health Organization (WHO)

-The WHO provides guidelines, recommendations and key considerations to support differentiated service delivery across the HIV care continuum.
+The World Health Organization (WHO) provides guidance, recommendations and key considerations to support differentiated service delivery across the HIV care continuum.

 In June 2020, WHO published Maintaining essential health services: operational guidance for the COVID-19 context.
 On page 39-42, specific modifications for HIV service delivery in periods of COVID-19 related disruption are detailed, along with recommendations for transition towards restoration of activities as restrictions are relaxed.